Wilfred/deadgrep/README.md

 ## Super Fast

 Deadgrep uses ripgrep for extremely fast text searches.
-It then minimises keystrokes to get you results as soon as possible.
+It works hard to minimise your keystrokes, to get you results as soon as possible.
+Try running `M-x deadgrep` with a region highlighted.

 If you change your search settings, deadgrep immediately re-runs the search.

-If you're searching a large project, then deadgrep shows a spinner to give you feedback.

 ## Easy Filtering

 Didn't get the results you wanted?
 It's easy to change the search term, search type, or search directory, directly from the results buffer.
 Just push the relevant button.

+## Polish

+Deadgrep uses spinners to give you feedback on whether your search has finished.

+It highlights regexp syntax according to the syntax accepted by `rg`.

+Deadgrep handles minified files robustly.

+You can always jump to exactly the position that point is on, even when searching files that contain tab characters.
+You can also navigate to the file itself from the file headings.

 ## Alternative Projects